floenavi/floenavi/UPGRADE.md

 **Note:**

-- The version numbers in the file names may differ but this intended.
+- The version numbers in the file names may differ but this is intended.
   After the update process there can be files remaining with the same name, but different version numbers, e.g.
   ```